ietf-wg-alto/draft-ietf-alto-cdni-request-routing-alto/specification.md

 ## Uses {#cdnifciuses}

-The `uses` field SHOULD NOT appear unless the CDNI Advertisement resource depends on other ALTO information resources.
+The `uses` field MUST NOT appear unless the CDNI Advertisement resource depends on other ALTO information resources.
 If the CDNI Advertisement resource has dependent resources, the resource IDs of its dependent resources MUST be included into the `uses` field.
 This